Table of Contents

 It is important to keep in mind also the steps that are needed to ensure the smooth operation of the cloud:

-- Automating as many manual tasks as possible (which would require an inventory management system)
+- Automating as many manual tasks as possible with the help of modern BI software (which would require an inventory management system)

 That being said, it is obvious that developing a private cloud is no easy task, but nevertheless, some organizations still manage and plan to do so in the next years.